MikeMikeRx/Budget-Tracker/README.md

 ---

-## ✨ Features
+##  Features

-- 📅 Select a month and input your income & expenditures
+-  Select a month and input your income & expenditures
-- 🔢 Calculates and displays the amount saved
+-  Calculates and displays the amount saved
-- ✅ Positive savings are shown in green
+-  Positive savings are shown in green
-- ❌ Negative or zero savings are shown in red
+-  Negative or zero savings are shown in red
-- 📦 All results appear as separate breakdown blocks
+-  All results appear as separate breakdown blocks
-- 🎨 Clean and responsive design using basic HTML/CSS
-- ⚡ Built with pure JavaScript (no frameworks)
+-  Built with pure JavaScript (no frameworks)

 ---

-## 🔧 Tech Stack
+##  Tech Stack

 - HTML5
 - CSS3